How I Work:

 Process & Methodology

 I don't follow a fixed 5-step process.
-In the high-stakes world of regulated finance, efficiency comes from adaptive systematic thinking—adjusting the depth of research, prototyping, and validation based on risk and complexity.
+Across 5 years designing for UHNW real estate clients and regulated trading platforms serving 100K+ users across 40+ jurisdictions, I learned that efficiency comes from adaptive systematic thinking—adjusting the depth of research, prototyping, and validation based on risk, stakeholder complexity, and regulatory constraints.

 Choosing the Right Route